Sonam Dolma Brauen: Early life

 Sonam Dolma was born in Kongpo, Tibet (today Kongpo, Gongbo'gyamda County, Nyingchi Prefecture, Tibetan Autonomous Region, China), the daughter of Kunsang (Mola) Wangmo, a former Bhikkhuni, and Tsering.
 The family left eastern Tibet when the 14th Dalai Lama refuged in 1959 to Dharamshala in northern India, crossing the Himalayas on foot.
 Sonam's father and her younger sister died on the journey.
 Sonam grew up in nearby Dharamsala, Shimla, Himachal Pradesh, during the Sino-Indian War.
 In autumn 1962, the family had to move to Mussoorie, Uttarakhand, where Sonam took a job waitressing in a Tibetan restaurant.
-One day she served tea to a Swiss from Bern, an ethnologist, fascinated by the Tibetan culture.
+One day she served tea to a Swiss man from Bern, an ethnologist who was fascinated by Tibetan culture.
 They fell in love, and married, and soon after, Martin Brauen took Sonam and her mother Kunsang back with him to Switzerland: I would never have decided for myself to leave if Martin had not come and asked me to marry him.
 Settled in Bern, she learnt Swiss-German.
 Now, everywhere Sonam goes, she brings with her tsa tsa (small Votive offerings in the Mahāyāna Buddhism) that her parents carried out from Tibet: They make us remember.